+“Just Trust Me” Legal Agreements in Canada – what are they and why are they important to know about?
 One of the most common activities music lawyers spend their time on, including me, is reviewing music agreements, between an emerging artist and a more established music industry professional or company.
 For example, such agreements are with producers, executive producers, record labels, distributors, publishers, and others.

 Oftentimes my response is: This is a JUST TRUST ME agreement.
 What do I mean?
 An emerging artist is being asked to grant someone else a lot of rights and is getting very little guaranteed in return.
 In the publishing agreement context this could mean giving a publisher the right to co-own compositions, but without any up-front advance.